-Windows is a weird ecosystem which has different types of apps, from legacy/Win32 to UWP/Modern apps.
+Over the years, Windows has become a weird ecosystem, especially since Windows 8 was launched.
+Now, the operating system has different types of apps, ranging from legacy/Win32 to UWP/Modern apps.
 As a result, some apps allows us to change the icon of the apps pinned to the taskbar and some don't.
 To fix this problem, I've created a method that works regardless of what kind of app we want to pin to the taskbar.
 So please follow the steps bellow and if you have any questions, email me using the support address at the end.

 STEP 1: CREATE THE SHORTCUTS FOLDER